All Episodes

 Let not your heart be troubled.

-You did the right thing, and it's sad what happened out there, and it's sad that this is the state of the left.
+And it's sad that this is the state of the left.

-Up next, our final roundup and information overload hours.
+Up next, our final roundup and information overload hour.

-All right, we continue with uh Troy.
+All right, we continue with Troy.

-He is with the College Republicans in Berkeley where all this violence took place last night.
+He is with the College Republicans in Berkeley, where all this violence took place last night.

 Can you go back to this issue of you have to pay for the security?